Karisar/hooks/README.md

-* Miten ne moduulirakenteet meni, feature vai funktio kansiot?
+* Folder structure by features or by component types?
 Ducks?
-* Tyylittelyt - material ui:n tutorialien tavalla?
+* Styles?
+Follow the Material UI examples?
-* redux toolkitillä slicet / query
+* Redux toolkit slices / query
-* drawer + formi sinne
+* Drawer + embeded form within
-* pääsivulle table
-* formilla hookseille lokaaliin tilaan
-* formi voisi ottaa useEffectstillä vaikka jotain koodistoja alasvetovalikoihin
-* onsubmitilla reduxiin
-* pääsivun taulukko reduxin stateen kiinni
-* Routerin alasivut dynaamisemmaksi, lista alisivuista vaikka komponenttina
+* Component state with hooks
+* Check useEffects in action
+* Maybe use RTK slices/query to read some code set (countries?) to redux state and then to UI
+* Submit a form via RTK
+* Router routes more dynamic, maybe extract the list of components and paths to own "component"

 # Getting Started with Create React App